particle-iot/docs/src/content/webhooks.md

 Webhooks are a simple and flexible way for your devices to make a web request anywhere on the Internet!
 When you create a webhook, it starts listening for specific events from your devices.
 When you send that event, the hook will send the prepared request for you, and you can use the response!

 If you're totally new to Spark, that's okay!
-Checkout our [Getting started guide here](http://docs.spark.io/start/) or our [Spark Basics tutorial](http://cmsunu28.gitbooks.io/spark-basics/content/), and come back when you're ready.
+Check out our [Getting started guide here](http://docs.spark.io/start/) or our [Spark Basics tutorial](http://cmsunu28.gitbooks.io/spark-basics/content/), and come back when you're ready.

 Let's go!